expo/xde/README.md

 To publish something you've made, just follow these steps:

-  * In xde, create an Exponent account or login to an existing one using the pane on the right of the header.
+  * In XDE, create an Exponent account or login to an existing one using the pane on the right of the header.

   * Once you're logged in, open the project directory for the thing you want to publish.
 The packager should start, etc.